9 Fun Part-Time Jobs for Retirees that Anyone Can Do

 Some women are in a position where they don’t “have” to work for money.
 For them, finding a job in retirement may be more about staying involved and keeping their minds active and healthy.

-For other women, find work in retirement is more of a necessity.
+For other women, finding work in retirement is more of a necessity.
 In either case, at our age, we are looking to do something that we genuinely enjoy.

 If you aren’t sure what types of part time jobs would be most interesting to you, think back to what you loved to do as a child, or try to remember one of your favorite jobs from when you were younger.